College Policy 5.05

 - An annual Operating Budget Plan schedule and planning framework will be distributed at the beginning of the process.

-- All initiatives, either by committees or the Cabinet itself, will be included in the development of a balanced budget.
+- All initiatives, either by committees or the President's Cabinet itself, will be included in the development of a balanced budget.

 - The Budget Officer will participate in the annual budget preparation process.